speezepearson/prpg/README.markdown

 - `base64(sha256(pbkdf2_hmac_sha256(master, salt, iterations=10**6)))`
 - Default postprocessing: take the first 16 characters, and append `Aa0+` (the lowest-value base64 characters from each character-class used by base64, i.e. lower/upper/digit/punctuation, make a nice Schelling point).

-I chose this to maximize "ease of re-implementing from memory, using only extremely-widespread, precisely-specified library functions," subject to the constraints "must be cryptographically respectable" and "must be suitable for most password systems by default."
+I chose this to maximize "ease of re-implementing from memory, using only extremely-widespread, precisely-specified library functions," subject to the constraints "must be cryptographically respectable" and "must satisfy most password requirements by default."

 ### As Code